IN DEPTH EXPERTISE, CAPABILITIES, AND PARTS INVENTORY

 enterprise cENTER OF EXCELLENCE

-Cooper’s facility in Casper, WY serves as the Enterprise COE within Cooper’s global support network.
+Cooper’s facility in Houston, Texas serves as the Enterprise COE within Cooper’s global support network.
 Enterprise helped develop standards for nuclear standby diesels and engineered the technology to qualify components to these standards.
 The shop is a certified nuclear cylinder head repair facility and is the only certified shop to manufacture and repair Enterprise R-4 steel heads for the Nuclear industry.

 EXCEPTIONAL QUALITY & ABSOLUTE DEPENDABILITY